fexmetrica/fex-metrica/README.md

 ```

-IMPORTANT: if you already use mac-ports (https://www.macports.org), don't use the command above, because it could cause conflicts.
+IMPORTANT: if you use mac-ports (https://www.macports.org), don't use the command above, because it could cause conflicts.
 If you are willing to switch from mac-port to Homebrew, uninstall mac-ports with these commands: http://guide.macports.org/chunked/installing.macports.uninstalling.html.

-After Homebrew is set up, do the following:
+After installing Homebrew, do the following:

 ```